dataliterate/data-populator/README.md

 **Populate again** (⌘⇧X) re-populates all selections with the last used Preset/JSON and options configuration.
 Great for "shuffling" through different data sets.

+**Restore Placeholders** restores populated Text Layers to their initial {placeholders}.
+An example: you used the placeholders "{firstname} {lastname}" in a Text Layer, they became "John Doe" after populating.
+"Restore Placeholders" will restore to "{firstname} {lastname}".
+This is useful because populating a Text Layer means the initially used {placeholders} will be persisted – so without restoring, it would always try to populate the initial {placeholders}, no matter what you type into the field.

 **Place SVG** will prompt you for picking a SVG asset on your computer.
 It will replace the selected shape and adapt its properties (like size, color, shadow …).

 **Place image** will prompt you for picking an image on your computer and then use it as the background for the selected shape.